TEREN'S TAKE: Seattle Mariners Need to Commit To Farm System This Offseason — One Way Or Another

 And keep in mind, so far all the positions I've talked about are second and first base.
 If the team non-tenders Josh Rojas and Luis Urias, that's another position that will need to be filled.
 And even if the team does bring one or both of them back in some capacity, an argument could be made the position needs to be improved anyway.

 If Seattle is really so adverse to spending money on free agents, then the answer has to be the minor leagues.
-Either package some players and get somebody, or trust in their development and give them the option to contribute
+Either package some players and get somebody, or trust in their development and give them the option to contribute.

-But if the Mariners decide to go through a repeat of this past season and just floats these players in-between Triple-A and the majors — then it will be another wasted opportunity and the "best farm system in baseball" will be just that in name alone.
+But if the Mariners decide to go through a repeat of this past season and just float these players in-between Triple-A and the majors — then it will be another wasted opportunity and the "best farm system in baseball" will be just that in name alone.

 Related Stories on Seattle Mariners